Blood Rage – 30 Years Of Thanksgiving Terror

 Blood Rage still.

 Now, 30 years later, Blood Rage is all but a forgotten footnote in ’80s Horror history.
-All is not lost though because thankfully Arrow Video rescued it from obscurity, releasing it on 2-Disc Special Edition DVD + Blu-ray release back on January 24, 2017.
-Available for the first time on DVD since the Nightmare at Shadow Woods cut was released by Legacy Films back in 2004, Arrow Video pulls out all the stops to give viewers the best possible homage to this little known Slasher gem.
+All is not lost though because thankfully Arrow Video rescued it from obscurity, releasing it on a 2-disc Special Edition DVD + Blu-ray release back on January 24, 2017.
+Available for the first time on DVD since the Nightmare at Shadow Woods cut was released by Legacy Films back in 2004, Arrow Video pulls out all the stops to give viewers the best possible homage to this little-known Slasher gem.

 Blood Rage still.

-As for Blood Rage itself, you could say it is another run of the mill Slasher from the peak of the sub-genre’s popularity during the ’80s, but that would be selling it short.
+As for Blood Rage itself, you could say it is another run-of-the-mill Slasher from the peak of the subgenre’s popularity during the ’80s, but that would be selling it short.
 In summary, it begins with two twin boys, Terry and Todd Simmons, in the back of their mom’s station wagon at a drive-in movie.
-Naturally, everyone in surrounding cars are getting it on, including their own mom and her date, thinking the boys are asleep.
+Naturally, everyone in surrounding cars is getting it on, including their own mom and her date, thinking the boys are asleep.
 Together, they sneak out the backdoor to roam around the drive-in lot until Terry snaps, heavily mutilating an assumedly innocent horny teenage guy through the open car windows with a hatchet.

 Blood Rage still.